 - Anyone who is 14 years of age or older can operate a vessel legally on Alabama waterways after obtaining the boater safety certification.

-Boat-ed.com offers Alabama Boating Education Course (affiliate link)
+Boat-ed.com offers an Alabama Boating Education Course to comply with Alabama boating requirements.

 Alabama Kayaking Alcohol and Drug Laws